Our Board of Directors – Our Community Cares Camp

 Jessica Johnson, Vice President

 My name is Jessica Johnson and I have lived in Vermont since January 2018.
 I moved from southern Maine.
 My husband Ryan and I have three wonderful boys that attend OCCC every year.
 Two at Smilie school in Bolton and one at Mount Mansfield Union High School.
-We currently live in Bolton.
+We currently live in Huntington.
 We enjoy the Vermont outdoors like hiking, boating and swimming in our local potholes.
 My oldest Clayton and I achieved hiking Camels Hump last summer as it was on our bucket list.
 I am proud to be a part of OCCC as it helped our family become part of the community and allow our kids to make friends that they may not have made without the camp.
 It has been something our kids look forward to every year.
 Community is important to us.
 I joined the board in 2019.

 Constance van Eeghan, DrPH, MHSA, MBA, Treasurer